tibo/XcodeServer/README.md

 Your should also be able to set some release notes in the manifest file (must dig in the manifest spec).

-Still looking for a way to "enable" the build for Prerelease automaticaly.
+Still looking for a way to "enable" the build for Prerelease automatically.

 related linsk:
 - https://github.com/drewcrawford/CaveJohnson